maxime-lair/maxime-lair/docs/index.md

 **Note** Experimental test: docker daemon can now export metrics onto Prometheus

 The IP for the docker job is the docker0 interface
-I'm not too happy about this as I would prefer a localhost address, but It seems we can't access those metrics from the loopback device.
-I need to investigate on this.

 ```
 $ ip addr show docker0